Keeping Your Distance is Hard

 \section{Abstract}

 We study the computational complexity of distance games, a class of combinatorial games played on graphs.
-A move consists of colouring an uncoloured vertex subject to it not being at certain distances determined by two sets, $D$ and $S$. $D$ is the set of forbidden distances for colouring vertices in different colors, while $S$ is the set of forbidden distances for the same colour.
+A move consists of placing a coloured token on an unoccupied vertex subject to it not being at certain distances to already occupied vertices.
 The last player to move wins.
 Well-known examples of distance games are \ruleset{Node-Kayles}, \ruleset{Snort}, and \ruleset{Col}, whose complexities were shown to be \cclass{PSPACE}-hard.
-We show that many more distance games are also \cclass{PSPACE}-hard. \keywords{Combinatorial games \and Distance games \and Computational complexity} \subclass{Primary 91A46; Secondary 03D15}
+We show that many more distance games are also \cclass{PSPACE}-hard.